Master of Science in Nursing – Education

 Take your nursing experience into the classroom and learn how to prepare the next generation of nurses with a master’s degree in nursing education.

-Prepare to lead at a hospital or higher learning institution with a Master of Science in Nursing Education.
-In this program, you’ll learn cutting-edge clinical education theory, curriculum design, teaching strategy and assessment techniques.
-As with all our online master’s degrees, our Master of Science in Nursing Education includes two face-to-face weekend sessions.
-You’ll also spend a semester in Applied Practice, changing health outcomes or developing new educational innovations.
+In the Master of Science in Nursing – Education program, you’ll learn cutting-edge clinical education theory, curriculum design, teaching strategy and assessment techniques to be applied in a focused area of Nursing Practice.
+As with all our online master’s degrees, our Master of Science in Nursing Education includes three face-to-face sessions on our campus.

 |IPC 501*||Health Promotion and Disease Prevention in a Diverse Society||3|

 |IPC 511*||Graduate Research||3|

 |IPC 601*||Leadership in Healthcare||3|

 |NHE 532||Teaching Strategies||3|

 |NUR 632||The Nursing Educator in the Academic Setting||3|

 |NUR 642||Advanced Assessment and Clinical Reasoning||3|